Pictures at an Exhibition: Hartmann's pictures

 Mussorgsky based his musical material on drawings and watercolours by Hartmann produced mostly during the artist's travels abroad.
 Locales include Italy, France, Poland, Russia, and Ukraine.
 Today most of the pictures from the Hartmann exhibition are lost, making it impossible to be sure in many cases which Hartmann works Mussorgsky had in mind.

 Arts critic Alfred Frankenstein gave an account of Hartmann, with reproductions of his pictures, in the article "Victor Hartmann and Modeste Mussorgsky" in The Musical Quarterly (July 1939).
-Frankenstein claimed to have identified seven pictures by catalogue number, corresponding to:
+Frankenstein wrote that he had identified seven pictures by catalogue number, corresponding to: